-SLBC coordinates a network of more than 10,000 bank branches in the
+SLBC coordinates a network of more than 15,000 bank branches in the

 which is mostly borne by Agriculture and related activities.
 SLBC has

 always been very proactive in such calamities by issuing necessary

 guidelines in respect of relief measures, organizing special meetings

 and guiding the members whenever necessary.

 As SLBC convener, Bank of Maharashtra coordinated implementation of

 Pradhan Mantri Jan Dhan Yojana (PMJDY) in the State of Maharashtra.
 A